Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 <br clear="left"/>

 ## 16 - Audio Drum
 Select alternative drum loop to play at the current tempo from this drop-down selection list.
 Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
 The selected loop choice will be saved and recalled when the page is re-opened.

 ## 17 - Audio Bass
 Select alternative bass loops to play at the current tempo from this drop-down selection list.
 Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
 The selected loop choice will be saved and recalled when the page is re-opened.

+## 17a - Audio Riffs
+Select chord and bass loops to be played at song begining or ending with the current tempo from this drop-down selection list.
+Melody loops in the current song key will be played at the start and end of the style respectively.
+Depending on your input controller, you can repeat the into loop at any point by pressing the correct key combination.
+Also, the melody loop auto-plays if a style variation loops twice and no chord keys are received from the input controller.
+Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
+The selected loop choice will be saved and recalled when the page is re-opened.

 ## 18 - Chord Tracker